PhoenixIndustries/phoenixblog/site/content/features/configured-with-one-click.md

 weight = 1
 +++

-Manjaro comes with it's own tools that help you configuring your computer the way you want - without searching for scattered settings across the whole system and looking things up on the internet.
+Manjaro comes with its own tools that help you configuring your computer the way you want - without searching for scattered settings across the whole system and looking things up on the internet.
 Just open the system control panel, open the tool and select what you want.